Tincture & Tea for Placenta Encapsulation Service

 Most moms take 1-2 “cubes” after her placenta capsules are gone (around 3 weeks postpartum) to maintain hormonal well-being and feel calm.

-I am thrilled to sip this nourishing tea that Tara made and stare at my gorgeous prints while resting in bed with my 2-day old baby.
-This tea is just what I need.
+I am thrilled to sip this nourishing tea Tara made along with my gorgeous prints while resting in bed with my baby.
 Thank you for this experience. ~ B.L., Burlington, VT.

 Benefits of Placenta Tincture & Tea